kerwanp/girouette/README.md

 After installation, you can start using decorators to define your routes.

-By convention, Girouette will scan all files in the `./app` folder, finishing by `_controller.ts`.
+By convention, Girouette will scan all files in the `./app` folder that end with `_controller.ts`.

 Import the decorators you need in your controller: